- How to Become a Gymnastics Coach

 Trained Vs. Certified status

 A coach may remain ‘TRAINED’ for their entire coaching career if they choose.
-A coach may advance on to take the current NCCP Level 2 courses if they are TRAINED or CERTIFIED.
+A coach may advance on to take the current NCCP Level 2 or Competition 1 (Intro) course if they are TRAINED or CERTIFIED.